ewquon/lazboy/README.md

 ### quirks
 * In linux, the GUI rendering looks super old-school.
 However the functionality should be mostly the same for Mac/Windows/Linux.
+* Scrolling only works if you move your mouse over the scrollbar.
 * In linux, the "Specify new simulation directory" box doesn't have a make-new- directory button, so instead enter the name you want and click "OK" twice.

+If something is behaving unexpectedly, check the terminal for some (hopefully) useful verbose degugging information...